Stoicmehedi/K-MCP/README.md

 ## 📄 License

-This project is distributed under the same license as the original MCP-Kali-Server.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements